mighty-gerbils/gerbil-persist/persist.md

-Orthogonal Persistence completely solves “short range” persistence issues: programmers do not have to explicitly open and close files and network connections, read and write, marshal and unmarshal, encode and decode data, organize their accesses in transactions, etc., not to mention handle errors, for their data to persist.
+Orthogonal Persistence completely solves “short range” persistence issues: programmers do not have to explicitly open and close files and network connections, read and write, marshal and unmarshal, encode and decode data, organize their accesses in transactions, metaprogram a “database language” using strings, etc., not to mention handle all the associated errors, for their data to persist.
 Most of the code having to deal with persistence, which is a sizeable fraction of the code, disappears.
 Is automated away.
 Humans do not have to spend brain cycles about it anymore.

 But that means that mid- to long- range issues take the front stage:

-  - Low-level languages or “untrusted” low-level escapes from high-level languages can *persistently* corrupt data, in ways that may only be detected long after the fact, after dancing a “fandango on core”.
+  - Low-level languages, or “untrusted” low-level escapes from high-level languages, can *persistently* corrupt data, in ways that may only be detected long after the fact, after dancing a “fandango on core”.
-    They make regular backups necessary, yet sometimes not sufficient, to survive errors.
+    The need to survive low-level errors makes regular backups necessary, yet sometimes not sufficient.
+Scary.

   - Static languages will make Schema Upgrade hell by introducing much rigidity in the Schema, forcing expensive global transformations, introducing namespace issues to identify entities across schema upgrades, making incremental change harder and more expensive, etc.

-  - Dynamic languages with reflection will work safely, but you will lose performance compared to low-level languages, and safety compared to static languages.
+  - Dynamic languages with suitable reflection primitives can solve the Schema Upgrade hell, but will lose in performance compared to low-level languages, and in safety compared to static languages.
-    But at least you can gain metaprogramming in exchange as a super-power, if you pick a Lisp instead of a blub language.
+    At least you can gain metaprogramming in exchange as a super-power, if you pick a Lisp instead of a blub language; yet most programmers fail to.

   - Partial code edits may corrupt the entire database by introducing broken inconsistent intermediate steps.